rosenstok/galaxy-explorer/README.md

-# The Galaxy Explorers Guide to Self Governance
+# The Explorers Guide to Self Governance

 ## The Why